evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 ## Drivetrain

 Mercedes-EQ EQE 300 has a rear-wheel drive system supported by one motor on the rear axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 107 mm.
 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 82 mm and max 127 mm.